Sunday, May 05, 2024

 Five days in Taipei

 Working for a global company has its merits.
-As my various executive roles over the years became increasingly offshore-focused, I was privileged to visit an ever-growing list of countries and territories.
+Over the years, as my executive roles became increasingly offshore-focused, I was privileged to visit an ever-growing list of countries and territories.
 My time in Taiwan was one such experience.

 The hotel was totally over the top.
-It was considered Taipei’s first truly international luxury hotel when it opened in 1990.
-Over the years I’ve learned that Asian business partners always err on the side of caution when managing your itinerary.
-As a result, I’ve stayed in some lavish hotels and been entertained at some incredibly opulent venues.
-On this occasion, my room was a spacious suite on a high floor with uninterrupted views of the central city.
+It was considered Taipei’s first truly international luxury hotel after it opened in 1990.
+Over the years I’ve learned that Asian business partners will always err on the side of caution when managing your itinerary.
+As a result, I’ve stayed in some lavish hotels and been entertained in some incredibly opulent venues.
+On this occasion, my room was a spacious suite on a high floor with an uninterrupted view of the central city.

-I rose early on Sunday and spent the day on a self-guided walking tour of the central city.
+I rose early on Sunday to enjoy a self-guided walking tour of the central city.
 My first stop was Longshan Temple in Wanhau.
 It was easy to reach via the city’s underground metro, requiring one simple transfer.
 The temple was founded in 1738 by Han immigrants from Fujian.
 Over the years it’s served as a municipal, guild and self-defence centre, in addition to being a house of worship.

 Longshan is dedicated to the bodhisattva of mercy, Guanyin.
 However, in true Taiwanese style, more than 100 other gods and goddesses are worshipped in the rear and side halls.
 To quote the Lonely Planet Guide, "Matsu, the goddess of the sea, is enshrined in the back centre; Wenchang Dijun, the god of literature, to the far right (he’s particularly popular during student exam time); red-faced Guan Gong, the god of war and patron of police and gangsters is enshrined to the far left; and in front of that is the Old Man Under the Moon, known as the Matchmaker or the Chinese Cupid."

 The temple itself is wonderfully colourful and ornate.
-Its gilded cross beams are colourfully decorated, and its roof is festooned with swirling oriental dragons and other mythical figures.
-There's even a spectacular waterfall that greets visitors inside the first gate.
-With so much to see I spent almost an hour exploring this surprisingly compact complex.
-Incredibly much of what’s on display is actually a reconstruction.
-In time the temple has been battered by earthquakes, typhoons and a bombing in the final days of WWII.
+Its gilded cross beams are colourfully decorated, and its roof is festooned with swirling blue and red oriental dragons and other mythical figures.
+There's even a spectacular waterfall greeting visitors inside the entrance gate.
+With so much to see, I spent almost an hour exploring this surprisingly compact complex.
+Incredibly much of what’s on display is a reconstruction.
+In its time the temple has battled earthquakes, typhoons and a bombing in the final days of WWII.

-A short ten-minute walk brought me to my next stop, Liberty Square.
+A short ten-minute walk brought me to my next stop, Chiang Kai-shek Memorial Park, now known as Liberty Square.
 This expansive plaza is home to the Chiang Kai-shek Memorial Hall, a dramatic white edifice framed on either side by two identical ochre and vermilion buildings, the National Concert Hall and National Theatre Hall.
-Understandably, this dramatic complex is considered Taiwan’s national showpiece.
+Understandably, this striking complex is considered Taiwan’s national showpiece.

-As I reached the square the heavens briefly opened.
-It was one of several passing showers that kept me on my toes all day.
+The heavens opened briefly as I reached the square, one of several passing showers that day.
 However, the sodden weather delivered an unexpected bonus.
-A dark and moody sky created the perfect backdrop for the square’s iridescent white memorial hall and ceremonial gateway.
+As you can see above, a dark, moody sky created a stunning photogenic backdrop for the square's iridescent white memorial hall and ceremonial gateway.

 The hall is a grandiose monument to authoritarian leader Chiang Kai-shek.
-Visitors reach via a series of 89 steps (Chiang's age when he died).
+Visitors reach it via 89 marble steps (Chiang's age when he died).
 Inside the cavernous hall is an artefact museum paying tribute to Chiang.
-This includes his two Cadillacs, various documents, and articles from daily life.
+This includes his two Cadillacs, various documents, and mundane articles from daily life.

-Nearby Jieshou Park and the oddly named, 228 Peace Memorial Park, were next on my itinerary.
-Jieshou Park is a simple lawn dominated by two memorials.
+Nearby Jieshou Park and the oddly named 228 Peace Memorial Park bring some of Taiwan’s dark past to life.
+Jieshou Park is a simple plaza dominated by two memorials.
 The first is a prominent stature of former president Lin Sen, erected atop an elevated white plinth.
 At first, I thought the figure depicted was a famous Buddhist monk.
 However, Lin led the Republic of China for 12 years until he died in 1943.

 A more modest memorial, a white marble wall, commemorates the Victims of the White Terror, a draconian response to uprisings that took place when martial law was imposed in 1949.
 The events of this era are immortalized and remembered in more detail in the neighbouring 228 Peace Memorial Park.